 This is the most famous example of survivor bias - and it’s literally about survival.
 Wald made the reasonable assumption that bullets would hit the plane randomly, remember, this is 1940’s technology and aerial combat was not millimeter precision.
 This means the distribution of bullet holes should be more or less even on planes.
 The distribution he saw was not even - there were few bullet holes in the engine and cockpit, but he was looking at surviving planes.
 His conclusion was, planes that were hit in key places did not survive.
 Look at the simulated visualization above - did you notice the absence of bullet holes in the engine areas?
 If you got hit in an engine, you didn’t come home.
 This is the equivalent of the dog that didn’t bark in the night.
 The conclusion was of course to armor the places where there were not bullet holes.

 A full appreciation of survivor bias will mean you're more skeptical of many self-help books.
 A lot of them proceed on the same lines: let's take some selected group of people, for example, successful business people or sports people, and find common factors or habits.
 By implication, you too can become a winning athlete or business person or politician just by adopting these habits.
 But how many people had all these habits or traits and didn't succeed?
 All Presidents breathe, but if you breathe, does this mean you'll become President?
 Of course, this is ludicrous, but many self-help books are based on similar assumptions, it's just harder to spot.

-Survivor bias manifests itself on the web with ecommerce.
+Survivor bias manifests itself on the web with e-commerce.
 Users visit websites and make purchases or not.
 We can view those who make purchases as survivors.
 One way of increasing the number of buyers (survivors) is to focus on their commonalities, but as we’ve seen, this can give us biased results, or even the wrong result.
-A better way forward may be to focus on the selection process (the web page) and understand how that’s filtering users - in other words, understanding why people did not buy.
+A better way forward may be to focus on the selection process (the web page) and understand how that’s filtering users; in other words, understanding why people didn't buy.